 Diabetes mellitus is a chronic health problem affecting the way in which food is utilized to make energy.
 It is commonly referred to as, commonly known as diabetes.

 What is Diabetes Mellitus?

-Diabetes mellitus, commonly known as diabetes, is a chronic health problem affecting the way in which food is utilized to make energy.
-It is a multisystem disease since the elevated blood sugars eventually affect almost every tissue in the body.
+Diabetes is a multisystem disease since elevated blood sugars eventually affect almost every tissue in the body.

 What causes Diabetes Mellitus?